BatMaxou/aatis-dependency-injection/README.md

 You can manage in which environment your service must be loaded and the arguments to pass to the constructor.

-You can also precise the class to use for the dependency when it is an interface.
+You can also precise the class to use for the dependency when it's an interface.

-Finally, you can give extra tags to any service (which you can get with the **getByTag()** method of the container).
+Finally, you can give extra tags to any service (which you can access with the `getByTag()` method of the container).

 ```yaml
 # In config/services.yaml file :